ASCNomuda/ascnomuda.github.io/_posts/2016-11-12-visualise-a-simpler-way-to-lean-manufacturing.md

 Don't just take our word for it, read on for this month's case study from another client reaping the rewards, and for more on our data management module vRecord.

-&nbsp;VisualFactory: take a free trial
+ VisualFactory: take a free trial
 <br>Why not send us a sample of your work instructions and we'll upload them into Visual Factory's vScreen for you - and give you access for a limited time so you can see the huge benefits for yourself?
 If you'd like to find out more, please get in touch.

 Easy to implement - with instant results